hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/part2.md

 ## **Challenge 4: How can we create a list of items that go left to right?**

 > By default, HTML elements are stacked in a vertical top-down fashion.
-The way we enable these elements to orient themselves horizontally is through [**flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).**
+The way we enable these elements to orient themselves horizontally is through [**flexbox**](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 1. First, let’s create the list of elements that will make up our Navbar.
-For now let’s say our elements are ‘RSVP’, “Activity”, and “Map”
+For now let’s say our elements are "RSVP", “Activity”, and “Map”
 2. **Problem:** How can we create 3 separate text elements on our screen as seen in the image below?
 ![](img/ripple.jpg)
 [Answer](https://pastebin.com/EZRfCC6C)